2026-05-15 · grocery list, meal plan, weight loss, nutrition, meal prep · 16 min read

 Snacks under 200 calories

 Pre-decided snacks are how you stay out of the open bag of crackers at 4 p.m.
-Pick three or four from this list each week.
+Pick three or four from this list each week, and see our full guide to high-protein snacks for weight loss for 20 options with grams of protein per serving.
+For the strategic side — when to snack, calorie targets by daily intake, and the evening playbook — see healthy snacking for weight loss.

 • 1 cup nonfat Greek yogurt with 1/2 cup berries (~140 cal, 18 g protein)